 PPC vs. Social Media Ads: Which Platform is Right for Your Business?

-The Power of Intent: When to Use PPC (Google Ads)
+The Power of Intent: Bottom-of-Funnel PPC (Pay-Per-Click) Advertising

 Capturing Users Who Are Actively Searching for Your Solution

-Best Use Cases: Lead Generation, Local Services, E-commerce Sales
+Best Use Cases: Instant Traffic, Service-Based Businesses, and E-commerce Sales

-The Power of Discovery: When to Use Social Media Ads (Facebook/Instagram)
+The Power of Discovery: Reaching Highly Targeted Audiences via Social Search Ads

 Reaching Users Based on Interests, Behaviors, and Demographics